Performance Guide#

 gst-launch-1.0 filesrc location=${VIDEO_FILE} ! parsebin ! vah264dec ! "video/x-raw(memory:VAMemory)" ! gvadetect model=${MODEL_FILE} device=NPU pre-process-backend=va ! queue ! gvafpscounter ! fakesink

-may be slightly slower than va
+va-surface-sharing may be slightly slower than the va backend when integrated GPU is used.

 gst-launch-1.0 filesrc location=${VIDEO_FILE} ! parsebin ! vah264dec ! "video/x-raw(memory:VAMemory)" ! gvadetect model=${MODEL_FILE} device=GPU pre-process-backend=va-surface-sharing ! queue ! gvafpscounter ! fakesink